nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/vendor_model/dev_overview.rst

 The communication between the nodes within a mesh network is done by means of message exchange.
 Therefore, if you want to implement your own node behavior, you need to define your own set of messages that will be associated with this behavior.
 To do that, you need to define vendor-specific opcodes for new messages, using the :c:macro:`BT_MESH_MODEL_OP_3` macro.
-This macro encodes an opcode into the special format defined by the `Bluetooth Mesh profile specification`_.
+This macro encodes an opcode into the special format defined by the `Bluetooth Mesh protocol specification`_.
 Each vendor-specific message must be tied with a Company ID, passed as a second parameter to the macro:

 .. code-block:: c